PlaceOS/docs/how-to/backoffice/configure-staff-api.md

     * Admin SDK (for staff directory)
     * Google Calendar API
     * Google Drive API (for attachments)
-6. For limiting access to a subset of the organisation, you may also want to enable:
+6. For limiting access to a subset of the organization, you may also want to enable:
     * Marketplace SDK (not Marketplace API)
     * Drive API